-If you are feeling anxious about all of this – and everything else that is going on in the world – you are not alone.
-Please reach out to us, connect, and stay in touch.
+If you are feeling anxious about all of the information about COVID-19 – and everything else that is going on in the world – you are not alone.
+Please reach out, connect, and stay in touch.
 We are not alone, and we can support each other through this time.